Skip to Main Content

 Malicious prompts

-Malicious prompts are deliberately designed to confuse the GenAI tool or to corrupt the training data and can lead to hallucinations.
+Malicious prompts are deliberately designed to confuse the genAI tool or to corrupt the training data and can lead to hallucinations.

 Biases